THIS TEXT IS BUT A BEGINNING ...

 In this way, the object role of everyone with respect to science was reproduced once again to the point that it now became quite evident as a real fact to all participants in those work groups, and by their protest against this object role the real overcoming of science in and during its appropriation in the collective was made possible.

-This collective re-appropriation and overcoming of science and the process that leads to it is itself already a step forward, a concrete transition to get away from the passive consumer attitude to the active development of the dialectical unity between the consumer and the object of consumption, an active and activating abolition of the subject-object-relationship of science to human beings, done and achieved by the patients in the re-appropriation and functionalization of science according to their true needs.
+This collective re-appropriation and overcoming of science and the process that leads to it is itself already a step forward, a concrete transition to get away from the passive consumer attitude to the active development of the dialectical unity between the consumer and the object of consumption, an active and activating abolition of the subject-object-relationship of science and human beings, done and achieved by the patients in the re-appropriation and functionalization of science according to their true needs.

 18. Agitation and action